El15ande/El15ande.github.io/_posts/2020-09-01-JS-Variable-Mysteries.md

     console.log(foo);   //  'bar'
 ```

 The hoisting mechanism may confuse many new JS programmers at the beginning as it does not follow the 'declare-initialise-use' flow in other languages.
-In fact, <u>JS put all variables & function declarations into the memory at the compilation stage, but does not change the code sequence (initialisation sequence)</u>.
+In fact, JS put all variables & function declarations into the memory at the compilation stage, but does not change the code sequence (initialisation sequence).
 Thus, using a variable before it is initialised is still invalid:

 ```JavaScript
     console.log(foo);   //  undefined